matcom/hulk/docs/06_loops.md

 # Loops

 HULK defines two kinds of loops, the `while` expression and the `for` expression.
-Both loop constructions are expressions, returing the value of the
+Both loop constructions are expressions, returning the value of the last body expression.

 ## The `while` loop